crabmusket/t3d-bones/README.markdown

 `t3d-bones` provides an almost completely minimal example of how to start the T3D engine, load a level and create a camera to view it through.
 Oh, and the console is still there, but removing it is as simple as removing one line of code.
+The template has been structured as little as possible, but I found that moving it towards a modular format helped mae the code understandable.
+Therefore:

+ * `main.cs` handles engine initialisation, loads up the console, and finally the base game.
+ * All the console scripts and GUIs are defined in `console/`.
+ * All game-related info (i.e. object creation) is defined in `game/`, which is also where the art lives.
+ * System initialisation (i.e. graphics and sound) lives in `sys/`.
+Don't go in there.
+It's terrifying.

 ## How to get started